emmt/LazyAlgebra.jl/doc/mappings.md

 ### Example

-The following example implements a simple sparse linear operator which is able to operate on multi-dimensional arrays (the so called *variables*):
+The following example implements a simple sparse linear operator which is able to operate on multi-dimensional arrays (the so-called *variables*):

 ```julia
 struct SparseOperator{T<:AbstractFloat,M,N} <: LinearOperator